 Josh Johnson agrees with Padres

-Johnson did not receive a qualifying offer from Toronto, so the Padres will not have to give up a draft pick in exchange for signing him.
+Johnson did not receive a qualifying offer from the Blue Jays, so the Padres will not have to give up a draft pick in exchange for signing him.

-The San Francisco Giants, Pittsburgh Pirates and Kansas City Royals are among the other big league teams that expressed interest in Johnson.
+San Francisco, Pittsburgh and Kansas City were among the other teams that expressed interest in Johnson.
 The pitcher had targeted the Padres and Giants as his top two choices and turned down bigger one-year offers to sign with San Diego, said a source.

 MLB ON ESPN.COM